 1804 – today

 The Ohio University logo consists of two parts: textual and graphic.
 According to regulations, the wordmark can be used independently, but the engraved imprint cannot.
 The emblem depicts images of the university’s three main halls: Cutler, Wilson, and McGuffey.
 They were carved into a wooden engraving, which became the basis for the visual identity.
 The year the university was established is mentioned below.
-The numbers are spaced far apart from each other.
-All elements are encased in a symbolic oval, with the top of the central building piercing the top part of it.
+The numbers are spaced far apart.
+All elements are encased in a symbolic oval, with the top of the central building piercing its top.
 To the right of the emblem is a two-line inscription in capital letters.
-The word “Ohio” is prominent, as it needs to align in width with the bottom line, which contains twice as many letters.
+The word “Ohio” is prominent because it must align in width with the bottom line, which contains twice as many letters.

 The Seal

-The academic seal features mountains from behind which a bright sun rises.
+The academic seal features mountains in the background, behind which a bright sun rises.
 Its rays pierce a third of the central circle, depicting the local landscape.
 In the foreground, there are two sheaves on compressed fields.
 They are drawn schematically and are recognizable by their distinct shape.
 Then there’s a wide band, bordered on both sides by even rings.
 Within it, the university’s motto in Latin reads, “Religio Doctrina Civilitas, Prae Omnibus Virtus.”
-It’s set in a classic typeface with serifs and is separated by tiny diamonds.
+It’s set in a classic serif typeface and separated by tiny diamonds.
 An external wavy frame encases the university’s name, also in Latin, with its founding year written in Roman numerals.

 Font and Colors